FOLLOW US

 Visa extensions

-Tourist visas will only be extended twice in Laos.
-Be aware if you do not renew your visa within 90 days, you will face a fine of 20 million kip, deportation to your home country and a ban on returning to Laos.
+If you do not extend your visa within 90 days, you will face a fine in Lao kip worth 2,000 US dollars, deportation to your home country and a ban on returning to Laos.

 Customs rules

-There are strict rules about goods you can take into or out of country.
+There are strict rules about goods you can take into or out of Laos.
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism